Naman-Pal/SIHMON/ceng355wk12trouble.md

 ### Presentations
 - Expected to present or be troubleshooting to be ready for next class.

+The recommended structure for the presentation is as follows Explain and be able to demonstrate

-/4 Explain each sensor/effector
+- The functionality of each sensor/effector
-/4 Hardware and enclosure
+- The hardware and enclosure
-/4 Functionality of each sensor/effector
-/4 Database interaction with each sensor/effector
+- How the database interacts with eash sensor and effector
+- The database architecture and design
-/4 Mobile application interaction with each sensor/effector
+- Mobile application interaction with the database and / or each sensor and effector

 ### Technical Reports
 Final technical report submitted for assessment